Raoul Bott

-Raoul Bott (September 24, 1923 – December 20, 2005) was a Hungarian-American mathematician known for numerous basic contributions to geometry in its broad sense.
+Raoul Bott (September 24, 1923 – December 20, 2005) was a Hungarian-American mathematician known for numerous foundational contributions to geometry in its broad sense.
 He is best known for his Bott periodicity theorem, the Morse–Bott functions which he used in this context, and the Borel–Bott–Weil theorem.

 Early life

 Bott was born in Budapest, Hungary, the son of Margit Kovács and Rudolph Bott.
-His father was of Austrian descent, and his mother was of Hungarian Jewish descent; Bott was raised a Catholic by his mother and stepfather.
+His father was of Austrian descent, and his mother was of Hungarian Jewish descent; Bott was raised a Catholic by his mother and stepfather in Bratislava, Czechoslovakia, now the capital of Slovakia.
 Bott grew up in Czechoslovakia and spent his working life in the United States.
 His family emigrated to Canada in 1938, and subsequently he served in the Canadian Army in Europe during World War II.

 Career

 Bott later went to college at McGill University in Montreal, where he studied electrical engineering.
 He then earned a PhD in mathematics from Carnegie Mellon University in Pittsburgh in 1949.
 His thesis, titled Electrical Network Theory, was written under the direction of Richard Duffin.
 Afterward, he began teaching at the University of Michigan in Ann Arbor.
 Bott continued his study at the Institute for Advanced Study in Princeton.
 He was a professor at Harvard University from 1959 to 1999.
 In 2005 Bott died of cancer in San Diego.